otter606/rspace-figshare/README.md

 Welcome to this project, which shows some example code  as how data can be retrieved from RSpace and added to Figshare programmatically.
+More generally, this code could be adapted to perform any downstream post-processing of RSpace data.

 ### What it does: